-Learning Goals Objectives Assessment Our graduates will be effective 1.1.
-Our students will produce quality business and research-oriented documents. communicators.
+Learning Goals Objectives Assessment

+1. Our graduates will be 1.1.
+Our students will produce quality

+effective business and research-oriented documents.

+communicators.
 1.2.
-Students are able to professionally present their ideas and also logically explain and defend their argument.
-V Our graduates will be skilled in team work and leadership.
-2.1.
-Students will be able to lead and participate in group for projects, discussion, and presentation.
-V 2.2.
-Students will be able to apply leadership theories and related skills.
-3. Our graduates will be trained in ethics.
-3.1.
-In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
+Students are able to professionally V

+present their ideas and also logically explain

+and defend their argument.

+2. Our graduates will be 2.1.
+Students will be able to lead and V

+skilled in team work and participate in group for projects, discussion,

+leadership. and presentation.

+2.2.
+Students will be able to apply

+leadership theories and related skills.

+Our graduates will be 3.1.
+In a case setting, students will use

+trained in ethics. appropriate techniques to analyze business

+problems and identify the ethical aspects,

+provide a solution and defend it.

 3.2.
+Our students will practice ethics in the V

+duration of the program.

+Our graduates will 4.1.
+Students will have an international V

+have a global exposure.

+perspective.

-Our students will practice ethics in the duration of the program.
-V 4.
-Our graduates will have a global perspective.
-4.1.
-Students will have an international exposure.
-V 5.
-Our graduates will be skilled in problem-solving and critical 5.1.
-Our students will have a good understanding of fundamental theories in their fields.
-V thinking.
+5. Our graduates will be 5.1.
+Our students will have a good V

+skilled in problem- understanding of fundamental theories in

+solving and critical their fields.

+thinking.
 5.2.
-Our students will be prepared to face problems in various business settings and find solutions.
+Our students will be prepared to face

+problems in various business settings and

+find solutions.

 5.3.
-Our students will demonstrate competency in critical thinking.
-V
+Our students will demonstrate V

+competency in critical thinking.